opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

   (1 row)
   ```

-- json_object(key, value[, key2, value2, ...])

-  Description: All keys in a JSON object are character strings.
-Therefore, JSON\_OBJECT() converts keys that are not of the character string type to the character string type.
-To ensure program stability, keys of the string type are used.
+- json_object([VARIADIC "any"])

+  Description: Inputs parameters with `key` and `value` that appear alternately.
+Constructs a JSON object from a variable parameter list.
+Before using the JSON object, set the GUC parameter **b\_compatibility\_mode** to **1**.

   Return type: json

+  Remarks:

+  * All keys in a JSON object are character strings.
+Therefore, `JSON_OBJECT()` converts `keys` that are not of the character string type to the character string type.
+To ensure program stability, `keys` of the string type are used.
+  * The `key` cannot be NULL, and the number of input parameters must be an even number.

   Example: